KaitaiD/Pytorch-Challenge-SideProject/README.md

-# Pytorch Challenge Side Project
+# Sentimental analysis using RNN

 ## Text Classification for Yelp review - A sentiment analysis